alligrader/legacy-gradebook-backend/roadmap.md

 - [ ] Implement the tests for the model

 - [ ] Make sure the .Equals model methods is consistent accross all models (checks ID)

+- [x] Make a custom Vagrant box with packer to speed up boot time

 - [x] Make a docker container for our base dependencies